Previous Light:

 In 1934, when Cyrus Curtis, a Maine native who became famous as the publisher of the Saturday Evening Post, Ladies Home Journal and other magazines, gave the town of Camden waterfront land and a building (which became the Camden Yacht Club), the town decided to change the name of the island to Curtis Island.

-In 1998 the town of Camden assumed ownership of Cutis island and the lighthouse.
+In 1998 the town of Camden assumed ownership of Curtis Island and the lighthouse.

 Places to Visit: